BenoitZugmeyer/eslint-plugin-html/README.md

 ### History

-In `eslint-plugin-html` v1 and v2, script code were concatenated and a linted in a single pass, so the scope were always shared.
-This caused [some issues](MIGRATION_TO_V3.md), so in v3, all scripts were linted separately, and scopes were never shared.
-In v4, the plugin still lint scripts separately, but make sure global variables are declared and used correctly in the non-module case.
+In `eslint-plugin-html` v1 and v2, script code were concatenated and linted in a single pass, so the scope were always shared.
+This caused [some issues](MIGRATION_TO_V3.md), so in v3 all scripts were linted separately, and scopes were never shared.
+In v4, the plugin still lint scripts separately, but makes sure global variables are declared and used correctly in the non-module case.

 XML support